In a land where copper was king, the timber industry also ruled. Alberta sawmill,

 As much a social experiment as a practicality (the first boards were used to build the first houses in the community), the sawmill was part of Henry Ford's vision.
 It gave the public a chance to see a working mill in the context of a sustainable community: the Village of Alberta.

 Steel dominated the wood industry post World War II.
 Considering economies of scale and decreased demand, the writing was on the wall.
 Michigan Tech continues to educate and demonstrate another of Henry Ford's guiding principles: forest management, including selective cutting.

-These days, public tours are self-guided.
-You are invited to visit from 9 a.m.–5 p.m. during spring, summer, and fall.
+The sawmill is currently undergoing renovations and is only open by appointment.
+For more information or to schedule a visit, call (906)487-3603.
 Donations not required, but appreciated.
 Educational groups can contact us for guided tours.
 You'll also want to stop by The Knothole Gift Shop, which earns visitor praise for its unique offerings, like furniture (one-of-a-kind rockers, birdseye maple pieces), and local rock specimens.